 In just the first weeks of the year, we’ve seen clear evidence that Congress is listening and many have gone out of their way to highlight diabetes and insulin prices as they discuss ways to address this crisis.

-Meanwhile, the powerful Chair of the Senate Finance Committee Charles Grassley (R-IA) has demanded that the CEOs of Pharma companies (including one of the three insulin manufacturers) appear before his committee to explain why PWDs (people with diabetes) are being deprived of affordable insulin.
+Meanwhile, the powerful Chair of the Senate Finance Committee Charles Grassley (R-IA) demanded that the CEOs of Pharma companies (including one of the three insulin manufacturers) appear before his committee to explain why PWDs (people with diabetes) are being deprived of affordable insulin.

 But will Congress really do anything to help?
 Will the Trump Administration, which also claims that reducing prescription drug prices is a high priority?